-Several readers replied and pointed out some reasons for keeping the I Bonds despite their low fixed rates:
+There are still valid reasons for continuing to buy I Bonds and keeping the existing I Bonds despite their low fixed rates:

-1. The existing I Bonds already accrued some interest.
-Selling them now will trigger paying federal income tax on the accrued interest (I Bonds are exempt from state and local taxes).
+3. The existing I Bonds already accrued some interest.
+Cashing them out will trigger paying federal income tax on the accrued interest.
+I Bonds are exempt from state and local taxes.

-3. I Bonds are tax deferred.
+5. I Bonds are tax-deferred.
 If your tax rate is high now and it will be lower when you retire, holding on to them until you retire will arbitrage the difference in tax rates.

-We need to quantify the advantages of holding on to the low-rate I Bonds.
-Then we will see whether the advantages are able to overcome the yield difference.
+We need to quantify the advantages of buying more and holding on to the low-rate I Bonds.
+Then we will see whether the advantages overcome the yield difference.
 I created a spreadsheet for comparing two scenarios:

 A) Hold on to an existing I Bond.
 Defer tax to the future when the tax rate is potentially lower.